Rita94105/Salary_predict/README.md

 ### Target Encoding

-We use target encoding to calculate mean of signedlog10(salary_in_usd) by each feature.
+We use target encoding to calculate the mean of signedlog10(salary_in_usd) for each feature.

-After target encoding, we generate the correlation matrix of features.
+After target encoding, we generate the correlation matrix for the features.

 ``` r
 library(ggcorrplot)